Have you Just moved to Barcelona? Do you need a Barcelona NIE Number for work/studies or to buy/rent a property?

 Sustainability in Barcelona

 Barcelona loves all aspect of sustainability.
 They were the first city in the world to be awarded Biosphere certification.
 From environmental and social issues, from mobility to a commitment to sustainable accommodation, when you visit you’ll find pioneering initiatives including alternative waste management, prioritization of bikes and pedestrians, the preservation of parks and beaches, and a commitment to Smart technologies.
-MY NIE using smart technology in its website to make booking your Barcelona NIE number quick and easy.

 Accessibility in Barcelona